MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/migrate-best-practices-networking.md

 Web applications are increasingly targets of malicious attacks that exploit commonly known vulnerabilities.
 Exploits include SQL injection attacks and cross-site scripting attacks.
 Preventing such attacks in application code can be challenging, and can require rigorous maintenance, patching and monitoring at multiple layers of the application topology.
 A centralized web application firewall helps make security management much simpler and helps app administrators guard against threats or intrusions.
 A web app firewall can react to security threats faster, by patching known vulnerabilities at a central location, instead of securing individual web applications.
 Existing application gateways can be converted to a web application firewall enabled application gateway easily.

-Azure Web application firewall (WAF) is a feature of Azure application gateway.
+Azure Web application firewall (WAF) is a feature of Azure Application Gateway.

 - WAF provides centralized protection of your web applications, from common exploits and vulnerabilities.
 - WAF protects without modification to back-end code.